KorfLab/algorithms/README.md

 ## kmerfreq ##

 Determine the k-mer frequencies in a FASTA file.
 The value of K should be an argument with a default parameter of 3.
-Output format should include tab- or comma-separated as well as JSON.
+Output format should include tab-separated and JSON.

 Inputs